signals-protocol/signals-v0/website/docs/start/glossary.md

 Signals uses a tight vocabulary so traders, operators, and integrators stay aligned.
 Each entry below explains what the word means in practice and where you will encounter it.

-**Band** - A half-open range `[lower, upper)` you buy or sell in the CLMSR.
-Band width is set by the market’s tick spacing, and adjacent bands can be combined to express wider views.
+**Bin** - A single half-open tick interval `[lower, upper)` determined by the market’s spacing.
+Every price level on the outcome grid maps to exactly one bin.

+**Range** - One or more consecutive bins that share the same position.
+Traders specify a lower and upper tick to define their range; a single bin is therefore a valid range.

 **Closing tick** - The integer tick derived from the designated reference value.
-The price is mapped onto the configured grid, clamped into bounds during settlement, and determines which bands win.
+The price is mapped onto the configured grid, clamped into bounds during settlement, and determines which ranges win.

-**CLMSR** - The Continuous Logarithmic Market Scoring Rule, implemented in Solidity to keep every band connected through a single potential.
-It ensures probabilities across bands always sum to 1 and that maker loss is capped by the liquidity parameter $\alpha$.
+**CLMSR** - The Continuous Logarithmic Market Scoring Rule, implemented in Solidity to keep every bin connected through a single potential.
+It ensures probabilities across bins always sum to 1 and that maker loss is capped by the liquidity parameter $\alpha$.

-**Points** - Engagement rewards emitted by `PointsGranter`.
-They feed the leaderboard UI and analytics but never change SUSD payouts.
-Reasons are logged on-chain (1 = Activity, 2 = Performance, 3 = Risk Bonus).

 **SUSD** - The 6-decimal token used for trades and payouts on Signals.
-Testnet users mint it via the provided script or faucet; all trades and claims settle in SUSD.
+New wallets receive 100 SUSD automatically in-app, and another 1,000 SUSD is available through the [Signals Discord](https://discord.gg/tUyGDDz8Kt); all trades and claims settle in SUSD.

-**Committed amount** - The SUSD you pay to enter a band.
-It debits from your wallet when the trade executes, remains locked until you close or settle, and returns with payout if you win.
+**Committed amount** - The SUSD you pay to enter a range.
+It debits from your wallet when the trade executes, remains locked until you close or settle, and if the range wins the pool pays the quoted payout.

 **Timer** - The countdown to the market’s trading cutoff.
 When it hits zero, trading freezes, the operator verifies the reference price, and settlement begins.

-Need more terminology?
-The [mechanism spec](../mechanism/overview.md) and [protocol architecture](../protocol/architecture.md) drill into the full contract model.